Exploring ASP.NET MVC

 Infrastructure as a Service (IaaS)

 IaaS is the more basic category of cloud computing, which allows you to rent IT infrastructure like servers, virtual machines, storage, networks, and operating systems from a cloud provider on a pay-as-you-go basis.
 With IaaS, you have more control over the infrastructure and can choose exactly what you need to run your application.
-This can be a good option if you need to run a specific operating system or want more control over the server configuration.

 Platform as a Service (PaaS)

-Azure Virtual Machine (PaaS)
+Azure Virtual Machine

-Dot Net 9 Linux deployed via GitHub Actions samplecrud.azurewebsites.net,
+.NET 9 Linux via GitHub Actions

-Azure App Service from Docker Hub
+Docker Hub

 DevOps is a relatively new approach to software development that combines development and operations teams to work collaboratively throughout the entire software development life cycle.
 At its core, DevOps is a philosophy that emphasizes the importance of communication and collaboration between these teams to deliver high-quality software at a faster pace.